It was the final school period of the day, and to think Nevil had come so close this time!

 “No,” she scoffed, looking more like a miserable child upset to be caught in the act of some naughty scheme.
 “I just need you to secretly return a pacer pencil to the desk of a certain teacher.
 I used it yesterday when he wasn’t there and am looking to quietly give it back, you know, because I have integrity or something like that…”

-He focused his gaze and saw the pacer she held in her hand: It was one of those technical drawings pencils that fed a thin rod of lead through the nozzle when you pushed a button at the back.
+He focused his gaze and saw the pacer she held in her hand: It was one of those technical drawing pencils that fed a thin rod of lead through the nozzle when you pushed a button at the back.

 Immediately, Nevil felt suspicious.
 “Why do I feel there’s more to this story than that, Ma’am?”